 Meet Rainbow Refugee's co-leadership team

-Rainbow Refugee is pleased to welcome its first ever co-leadership team of Aleks Selim Dughman Manzur, Programming Director, and Andrea Arnot, Managing Director.
+Rainbow Refugee is pleased to welcome its first ever co-leadership team of Aleks Selim Dughman Manzur, Programming Director, and nour Kachouh, Operations and Managing Director.

 Rainbow Refugee’s co-leadership model represents a next step forward into local and national leadership in support for and issues affecting LGBTQI+/HIV+ refugees.
 While respecting its commitment to collaboration and shared decision-making, the new leadership is keeping pace with Rainbow Refugee’s rapid growth.